-1.3.3 The spurious response rejection ratio should be at least 70 dB.
+3.3 The spurious response rejection ratio should be at least 70 dB.

-1.3.4 The radio frequency intermodulation rejection ratio should be at least 65 dB.
+3.4 The radio frequency intermodulation rejection ratio should be at least 65 dB.

+3.5 The blocking ratio should be at least 70 dB from unwanted signals up to +10 dBm.

-1.3.5 The power of any conducted spurious emission, measured at the antenna terminals, should not exceed 2.0 nW at any discrete frequency.
+3.6 The power of any conducted spurious emission, measured at the antenna terminals, should not exceed 2.0 nW at any discrete frequency.
 In some radio environments lower values may be required.

-1.3.6 The effective radiated power of any cabinet radiated spurious emission on any frequency up to 70 MHz should not exceed 10 nW.
+3.7 The effective radiated power of any cabinet radiated spurious emission on any frequency up to 70 MHz should not exceed 10 nW.
 Above 70 MHz, the spurious emissions should not exceed 10 nW by more than 6 dB/octave in frequency up to 1 000 MHz.
+In some radio environments, lower values may be required;

+4 References

-In some radio environments, lower values may be required;2 that reference should also be made to Recommendations ITU-R SM.331 and ITU-R SM.332 and to the relevant IEC publications on methods of measurement.
+4.1 Reference should also be made to Recommendations ITU-R SM.331 and ITU-R SM.332 and to the relevant IEC publications on methods of measurement.